-Inspection and Fire Prevention
+FT 2033 3 hours Inspection and Fire Prevention

-A study of inspection, surveying, and mapping procedures associated with the organization and function of fire prevention.
-Opportunity is provided to make at least one complete inspection and report on an operating industry.
+This course is designed to introduce students to various inspection practices which include surveying and mapping procedures associated with the organization and functions of fire prevention.
+Also includes areas of legal responsibilities and fire hazard characteristics.
+Opportunity is provided to make at least one complete inspection and report on an operation industry.
+Written documentation included as applicable.